-- Wizards and bards are scholars who learn magic through study.
+- Wizards, and sometimes bards, are scholars who learn magic through study.
 They carry spellbooks that they study from and add new spells to.

-- Sorcerers have magical abilities in the blood.
+- Sorcerers, and sometimes bards, have magical abilities in the blood.
 They do not require spellbooks, but can only gain the ability to cast a limited selection of spells.

 - Warlocks are people who have entered pacts with various greater beings, serving them in exchange for power.
 These greater beings can include the aforementioned archfey and fiend, the lovecraftian Great Old One, and the divine Celestial.

 - The aforementioned classes are the most common, but over the various editions there have been many others with their own quirks — often as mages are like x by way of mages are like scholars (for example, artificers gained their magical abilities through study, but rather than cast spells they enchanted their items with temporary magic turning them into a gadget user, while archivists were priests and fundamentally cast their spells through faith, but approached it in a scholarly, experimental fashion).

 - Scholars: Elementalists, Green and Purple mages, and especially Thaumaturgists learn magic through intensive study, while Most Clerics of S'Allumer aren't actually channeling the divine so much as using their own power to cast spells recorded in the holy scriptures centuries ago.
 The possible exception is the Sacerdotal prayers in the oldest, untranslated, editions.